 You were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot,…” (1 Pet 1:18.)

 In fact, Paul describes precisely the extent to which our loving and holy Creator humbled Himself in order to secure our salvation:

 …(Jesus) emptied Himself, taking the form of a servant, being born in the likeness of men.
 And being found in human form He humbled Himself and became obedient unto death, even death on a cross (Php 2:7,8.)

 But notice that Paul stops there.
-For the sinless Son of God to unjustly choose to die a humiliating, tortuous, criminal’s death demonstrates mind-bending love and humility.
-It is not necessary, and I would even say it is wrong, to embellish the story further by adding that Jesus literally became sinful, because the scriptures do not say this.
+For the sinless Son of God to choose to unjustly die a humiliating, tortuous, criminal’s death demonstrates mind-bending love and humility.
+It is not necessary, and I would even say it is wrong, to embellish the story further by adding that Jesus literally became sinful and separated from the Father, because the scriptures do not say this.

 God is light and in Him is no darkness at all – 1 John 1:5